-2.1.41 Blocking signal
+2.1.41 blocking signal

 A signal sent for maintenance purposes to the exchange at the other end of a circuit to cause engaged conditions of that circuit for subsequent calls outgoing from that exchange.
 An exchange receiving the blocking signal must be capable of accepting incoming calls on that circuit unless it also has sent a blocking signal.
+Under conditions covered later, a blocking signal is also a proper response to a reset-circuit signal.

-2.1.42 Unblocking signal
+2.1.42 unblocking signal